 The exhaust gas first passes through a muffler that preheats the catalysts.
 From here, the exhaust enters a Rhodium catalyst.
 This facilitates the reduction of the nitrogen oxides to maximize the formation of di-nitrogen.
 The exhaust gas is then passed over a second catalyst made of Palladium.
 This part of the catalyst reduces the residual hydrocarbon and carbon monoxide gas remaining after passing through the first Rhodium catalyst.
 A 100 cells per square inch (CPSI) catalyst (catalyst 3) operates in parallel with a 400 CPSI catalyst (catalyst 2), that operates in series with a 300 CPSI catalyst (catalyst 1).
-Upon engine startup, catalyst three lights within the first two minutes.
+Upon engine startup, catalyst 3 lights within the first two minutes.
 In the following two to four minutes, catalyst 1 and 2 will light.
-As shown in Table 4, installing of the pre-burn catalytic after-treatment initially reduced HC emissions by 80 %.
-Optimizing the fuel injection system through more tuning will result in even greater reductions in emissions.
+As shown in Table 5, installing of the pre-burn catalytic after-treatment initially reduced HC emissions by 80 %.